 - 1. Make sure that formatters are not complaining (make format returns 0) - 2.
 Make sure that linters are not complaining (make lint returns 0) - 3.
-Update CHANGELOG.rst - 4.
+Update CHANGELOG.rst do not forget to update the unreleased link comparison - 4.
 Update version in pyproject.toml and docs/conf.py - 5.
 Create a new Release on GitHub with a detailed release description based on the previous releases.